mgmartinezl/Data-Science-in-AWS/README.md

    **Main advantages related to Amazon SageMaker**
    Overall advantages related to the product are summarized as:
    * It signifincantly reduces time-to-market.
-   * It allows intuituive visualization for trained models.
+   * It allows intuitive visualization for trained models.
    * Easily scalable.

 #### 2.1.3.
 External marketplace solutions